arizzitano/csun-atc-2017-notes/design/fundamentals_visual_info.md

 - Screen reader users can hear it's a link
 - Difference b/w link and body text?
 - Can you tell where it goes?
+- Should skip links be treated differently?
+- Deque: thicker left border on content section to indicate focus, only for skip links

 ### Visual Focus
 - Focus indicator is visual marker that calls attn to element on web page which keyboard has in focus.